-As of December 31, 2013 the Company's principal assets were the following: (i) a 70% majority interest in DMI Minerals South Africa (Pty) Ltd., which the Company used to acquire the Krone-Endora at Venetia project from De Beers Consolidated Mines Limited, (ii) a 100% interest in DMI Diamonds South Arica (Pty) Ltd., an entity which serves as the Company's main corporate entity to support its South African projects, operations, initial exploration efforts, and the initial evaluation of all future projects, (iii) an 85% interest in So Ver Mine (Pty) Ltd., a private South African company which owns the land and mining rights (subject to the completion of the pending sale transaction) to an area on which it previously operated a diamond tailings processing operation near the town of Kimberley, South Africa.
+As of September 30, 2014 the Company's principal assets were the following: (i) a 70% majority interest in DMI Minerals South Africa (Pty) Ltd., which the Company used to acquire the Krone-Endora at Venetia project from De Beers Consolidated Mines Limited, (ii) a 100% interest in DMI Diamonds South Arica (Pty) Ltd., an entity which serves as the Company's main corporate entity to support its South African projects, operations, initial exploration efforts, and the initial evaluation of all future projects, (iii) an 85% interest in So Ver Mine (Pty) Ltd., a private South African company which owns the land and mining rights (subject to the completion of the pending sale transaction) to an area on which it previously operated a diamond tailings processing operation near the town of Kimberley, South Africa.
 Below are brief descriptions of each of these assets, and their current status.

 DMI Minerals South Africa (Pty) Limited - The Company owns a 70% majority interest in DMI Minerals South Africa (Pty) Ltd. ("DMI Minerals") with the remaining 30% interest held by the Company's well-established South African Black Economic Empowerment partner Nozala Investments (Pty) Ltd. ("Nozala").
 The subsidiary was formed to be used for the acquisition of projects which demonstrated the potential for both near-term production capabilities, and suitable life of mine scenarios.
 On May 26, 2008 DMI Minerals received confirmation from De Beers that its competitive proposal to acquire the Krone-Endora at Venetia project had been approved as the successful bid pending finalization of a definitive sale of assets agreement.
 On December 22, 2008 the parties to the transaction completed and executed a definitive sale of assets agreement, and then subsequently on March 31, 2010, executed an amended and updated version of the original sale of assets agreement.
-The acquisition of the De Beer's Krone-Endora at Venetia project represents the first acquisition into this entity.
 Under the terms of the original sale of assets agreement the entire area associated with the Endora 66MS property prospecting right was to be transferred, along with an agreed upon portion of the entire area of Krone 104MS property prospecting right subject to an amendment to exclude certain areas inside the current De Beers Venetia Mine fence line.
 After giving due consideration to the proposed area of the Krone 104MS property in question for exclusion, De Beers subsequently agreed to transfer the entire area of Krone 104MS without any amendment or sub-division as part of the transaction.
 There were no other material changes to the agreement.
 This amendment allowed the Company to review additional areas of interest between those areas previously identified in the initial NI43-101 report released and the proposed source of the deposits origin, that being the kimberlite pipes of De Beers Venetia mine.
-The finalization of the transaction between the parties took place on December 14, 2010, and on February 28, 2011 the acquisition of the Krone-Endora at Venetia project was closed.
+The transaction was finalized on December 14, 2010, and on February 28, 2011 the acquisition of the Krone-Endora at Venetia project was closed.